achilleas-k/BrianDROID/README.md

 --------
 All code is licensed under the CeCILL free software license.
-A copy of the license can be found in the root of the repository in the [LICENSE](https://raw.github.com/achilleas-k/BrianDROID/master/LICENSE) file.
+A copy of the license can be found in the [LICENSE](https://raw.github.com/achilleas-k/BrianDROID/master/LICENSE) file in the root of the repository.